 The historic environment forms part of the building and natural environment.
 It is made up of all parts of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible or buried.

 We sustain our historic environment for present and future generations, managing change in ways that protect and enhance its special character and interest whilst meeting the needs of those who live in it and care for it.
-We do this by committing to the principles set out in Principles for the Historic Environment [Link], providing input into policy and guidance providing expert advice on planning applications.
+We do this by committing to the principles set out in Principles for Sustaining Guernsey's Historic Environment [6Mb], providing input into policy and guidance as well as providing advice on planning applications.

 Sites of Special Significance (SSS)